BrandonSpiteri/Black76-RestAPI/README.md

 ```
 # Flask RestAPI <a name="flask"></a>

-The main entry point for the Rest API application in initialised in Flask as follows:
+The main entry point for the Rest API application in Flask is initialised as follows:

 ```
 #define Flask server